What is a share?

 Various information obligations apply to companies whose shares are admitted to trading on a regulated market, that result inter alia from the legislation on transparency, market abuse and offers of investment instruments to the public.

 What does the FSMA do?

-- It verifies that the information disseminated by listed companies is complete, gives a faithful image of the company in question, and is made available to the public in a timely manner.
+- It sees to it that the information disseminated by listed companies is complete, gives a faithful image of the company in question, and is made available to the public in a timely manner.

-- It also sees to the smooth functioning of the financial markets while also supervising the market infrastructures such as Euronext Brussels.
+- It supervises the smooth functioning of the financial markets while also supervising the market infrastructures such as Euronext Brussels.

 - If a takeover bid is launched, the FSMA verifies compliance with the rules that guarantee equal treatment of shareholders.

-- Where shares are offered to the public in Belgium, the FSMA gives prior approval to the prospectus and related advertisements, or determines whether the prospectus has been approved in another country.
+- that are subject to the prospectus obligation, the FSMA gives prior approval to the prospectus and all advertisements for this offer, or determines whether the prospectus was approved in another country;

-- The FSMA can intervene in various ways if a company fails to comply with the rules (e.g. by publishing a warning, suspending the listing of a share, imposing a fine, etc.).
+- The FSMA may act in various ways if a company fails to comply with the rules (e.g. by publishing a warning, suspend an offer to the public, suspend the listing of a share, impose a fine, etc.).

-- The FSMA can investigate possible cases of insider dealing or market manipulation, and may impose sanctions.
+- The FSMA may investigate possible cases of insider dealing or market manipulation and, where necessary, impose a sanction.